nansencenter/NERSC-HYCOM-CICE/doc/python.md

 * [netCDF4](https://pypi.python.org/pypi/netCDF4)

 These depend on other non-python packages being installed, such as udunits and netcdf4.
 Most of these packages are usually installed on a linux system.
-If they are missing, you can ask an IT guy to install them on the system.
+If they are missing, you can ask an IT guy to install them on the system  or install them yourself.

 In addition, these packages are required (developed by Knut and available on github):